BloodDValz/Custom-Bookmark-Extractor/README.md

 - Fragment (`#…`) removed
 - Common tracking parameters stripped (`utm_*`, `fbclid`, `gclid`, `ref`, `_ga`, and others)

-This means bookmarks that differ only by tracking parameters or case are correctly treated as the same URL.
+This means bookmarks that differ only by tracking parameters, fragments, or case are correctly treated as the same URL.

 ---